 About LastMile AI

 LastMile AI is an enterprise-grade evaluation platform that provides the essential tools to enable developers to test, evaluate, and benchmark AI applications.
+They specialize in deploying their evaluation framework in regulated industries such as banking and insurance companies.

 LastMile AI also builds tooling to help teams harness generative AI, with open source repos like mcp-agent and AIConfig, and a focus on practical developer experience.
 Learn more on their GitHub org and site: github.com/lastmile-ai and lastmileai.dev.